nabsul/wp-linkoscope/README.md

 Users can only log into the site if:

 - They are members of the site (you can add new users by inviting them from the blog administration panel)
-- The have Author or Administrator privileges
+- The have Editor or Administrator privileges

 WP-API PLUGIN DETAILS
 -------------